CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.3.4 Samba.txt

 Once the * Samba * server has been installed, the service MUST be securely configured.
 For this purpose, settings for the access controls, but also settings affecting the performance of the server MUST be adapted.
 It MUST be ensured that the access permissions for each user are determined individually.

-are generally MUST ensure that only specific users and user groups will be allowed to connect to the Samba * * Service and that users can only access the information within their shares.
+In general, it MUST be ensured that only selected users and user groups are allowed to connect to the * Samba * service and that users can only access the information within their shares.

 * Samba * MUST be configured to receive connections only from secure hosts and networks and connect only to secure network addresses.
 Changes to the configuration SHOULD be carefully documented so that it can be understood at any time who changed what for what reason.
 It must be checked after each change, if the syntax is still correct.